tomjepsoncreative/website/blog/posts/weeknotes/weeknote-200420.md

 - My website is now accessible at tomjepsoncreative.com - I’ll be transitioning my entire estate over to the .com in the coming weeks.
 Having the .work address was a great way to start my identity as a freelancer but I feel I have outgrown it and am heading into the next chapter of whatever-this-thing-is quickly.
 - Animal Crossing has become a pretty major feature in our daily entertainment.
 With three of us playing it, the inter-island politics of item placement and landscaping are becoming heated!
 - I finished ‘Ruined by Design’.
 I believe it’s something that everyone - designers and non-designers alike - should read.
 Seriously.
-- I’ve started a really interested book on why gaming could set the stall for a ‘new normal’.
+- I’ve started a really interesting book on why gaming could set the stall for a ‘new normal’.
 It’s called ‘Reality is Broken’ and is by Jane McGonigal.
 - Watched ‘Joker’.
 It’s good; really, really good.